Black Friday has started at Macy’s — here are the best deals to shop now | CNN Underscored

 Charter Club Cashmere Turtleneck Sweater ($39, originally $99; macys.com)

 Cozy up to this super-soft cashmere turtleneck that hits at the hip for a classic fit.
-Available in 11 colors, now may be the time to pick up a different version for each day of the week.
+It’s available in 11 colors, so now may be the time to pick up a different version for each day of the week.

 Nike Men’s Therma-Fit Geo-Print Hoodie ($48, originally $60; macys.com)